-UtilityRadar catalogues wastewater treatment plants worldwide, with structured data, interactive maps, permit details, and transparent source attribution on every record.
+UtilityRadar catalogues utility plants worldwide across 24 sectors, from wastewater and water supply to power, desalination, district cooling, and hydrogen.
+Every plant is classified through a four-tier taxonomy with structured data, interactive maps, and transparent source attribution on every record.

 Every field is parsed, normalised, and typed.
-Treatment level, discharge volume, capacity utilisation, and receiving water body are queryable, not buried in PDFs.
+Location, capacity, operator, permit, and sector-specific specs are queryable, not buried in PDFs.

 Each plant shows its source URL, completeness percentage, and per-field quality ratings.
-If a number looks off, you can trace it back to origin in one click.
+If a number looks off, trace it back to origin in one click.

-Every plant page has a "Suggest update" form.
-Operators, regulators, and locals close the loop on data we've gotten wrong or that's aged out.
+Every plant page has a “Suggest update” flow.
+Operators, regulators, and locals close the loop on data we have wrong or that has aged out.

-UtilityRadar isn't a consumer site.
-It's infrastructure-grade reference data for the people who need it most.
+UtilityRadar is infrastructure-grade reference data for the people who need it most.

 Academic work on water quality, environmental impact, and infrastructure policy.